Tosca Interview Questions

 26. What is the difference between ExceutionLists and ScratchBook?

-Ans: Yes, we can integrate Tosca and Jira using Tasktop Integration Hub in Tosca Connect.
-To improve collaboration between development and the testing team, Tosca has provided Jira integration.
-We can synchronize failed tests in Tosca to defects in Jira.
+Ans: Yes, integration of Tosca with Jira is feasible and beneficial, particularly using the Tasktop Integration Hub within Tosca Connect.
+This integration fosters improved collaboration between development and testing teams by allowing synchronization of failed tests in Tosca with defects logged in Jira.

 28. Can we perform a pdf compare using Tosca?